 British psychologist and parapsychologist Robert Thouless (1894-1984) published a short cryptogram.
 He intended to channel the key after his decease from the realm of the dead.
 So far, this experiment has failed.
 Thouless’ cryptogram is still unsolved.

 My recent article about Brazilian student Bruno Borges, who has mysteriously vanished and has left behind encrypted notes, has attracted much attention.
 Most of Borges’ notes seem to be deciphered.
 However, there is at least one passage that still waits to be solved.

 In the end credits of the movie Fair Game (2010) some letters are marked yellow.
 Do they form a code?
 If so, the solution is unknown.

-In 1907 an encrypted postcard was sent from Box, UK, to nearby Chippenham.
-Can a reader decipher this note?
+In 1948 an encrypted telegram was sent from New York to Tel Aviv, Israel.
+Can a reader break this encryption?